When Is the Best Time

 - Feeding on small fish like sardines and herrings, krill, plankton

 - Migration of up to 16.000 miles - 26.000 km

-- Still not clear why humpbacks breach - can be seen pretty often here at Ningaloo
+- Still not clear why humpbacks breach - they can be seen pretty often here at Ningaloo

-Regarding the tours, an awesome experience is definitely: 3 Islands Whale Shark Dive - Ningaloo Reef (Thanks for providing some of these stunning photos!).
+Regarding the tours, an incredible experience is definitely: 3 Islands Whale Shark Dive - Ningaloo Reef (Thanks for providing some of these stunning photos!).